Hicksville station

-Hicksville is a station on the Main Line and Port Jefferson Branch of the Long Island Rail Road located in Hicksville, New York.
-It is the busiest station east of Jamaica and Penn Station by combined weekday/weekend ridership.
+Hicksville is a commuter rail station on the Main Line and Port Jefferson Branch of the Long Island Rail Road, located in Hicksville, New York.
+It is the busiest station east of Jamaica, Penn Station, and Grand Central Madison by combined weekday/weekend ridership.

-The station is at Newbridge Road (Route 106) and West Barclay Street.
+The station is located at Newbridge Road (NY 106) and West Barclay Street.
 It has two island platforms and three tracks.
 It is wheelchair accessible, with an elevator to each platform from street level.
 It is served by eight Nassau Inter-County Express routes and two cab services on the ground level of the station.

+Beginning in approximately 2028, Hicksville will be served by Amtrak's Northeast Regional trains heading to and from Ronkonkoma.

 History

-Hicksville station's first depot opened on March 1, 1837, as the temporary terminus of the LIRR.
-The hamlet and the station were both founded by Valentine Hicks, the son of an abolitionist preacher who also briefly served as an LIRR President.
-The line expanded to Farmingdale in 1841, after a delay caused by the depression that had begun with the Panic of 1837.
+Hicksville station's first depot opened on March 1, 1837, and it served as the temporary terminus of the LIRR.
+Both the station and the eponymous hamlet were established by Valentine Hicks – the son of an abolitionist preacher who also briefly served as President of the LIRR.

+In 1841, the Main Line was extended east from Hicksville to Farmingdale, after a delay caused by the depression that had begun with the Panic of 1837.

 In 1854, the station gained a line known as the Hicksville and Syosset Railroad that later became the Port Jefferson Branch of the LIRR.
-Ten years later on July 15, 1864, the first depot burned down.
+Ten years later, on July 15, 1864, Hicksville's first depot burned down.
 A second depot opened in September 1873, and was moved to a private location in 1909.
 The third depot opened on October 30, 1909, and was razed in November 1962 as the current elevated structure was being built.
-The elevated station opened on September 12, 1964, and was electrified in October 1970.
-In 1965 an eagle of the demolished Penn Station was installed in the Hicksville station parking lot.
+The elevated station opened on September 12, 1964.

+In 1965, an eagle sculpture from the original Penn Station, which had recently been demolished, was moved to the Hicksville station.
+The sculpture was subsequently installed in the station's parking lot, where it remains standing today.

+In October 1970, third-rail electrification on the Main Line was extended from Mineola through Hicksville to Huntington thereby introducing direct electric train service to Penn Station (Hicksville customers had previously been required to change trains at Jamaica).
+The first electric train to serve the Hicksville station ran on October 19th of that year.

+On October 30, 1979, the MTA took over control of the station's escalators from the Hicksville Escalator District – a special district responsible for maintaining and paying for the escalators at the station; the controversial district was dissolved upon this transfer of ownership.

 The station underwent a full renovation beginning in early 2014.
 The $121 million renovation included replacing station platforms, escalators, elevators, waiting rooms, canopies, and lighting.
 Security cameras were also added during the renovation.
 Construction was estimated to last through 2017, and was expected to be completed by August 2018.
 Platform A was the first platform to be rebuilt, reopening in September 2017.
 The electrical substation at Hicksville station will be replaced as part of the Main Line third track project.
 The rehabilitation project was officially completed in September 2018.